 MOD Fare Integration for Transit: A Case Study in the Los Angeles and Puget Sound Regions

-MOD Fare Integration for Transit is the third paper in our research report series examining the Case Study in the Los Angeles and Puget Sound Regions.
+MOD Fare Integration for Transit is part of our research report series examining the FTA Sandbox Program in the Los Angeles and Puget Sound Regions.
+Click here to access the other research reports and learn more about the program.

 Not long ago, riders on buses and trains across the world paid their fares with tokens.
 Eventually, tokens were replaced by sophisticated electronic swipe and tap cards and tickets, which are the primary fare media today.
 Several agencies now use mobile apps to collect fares.